ajtulloch/LaTeX2Markdown/examples/converted_latex_sample.md

 1. A numbered list item
 1. Another numbered list item

 *  A bulleted list item
 *  Another bulleted list item

 #### Theorem 3

 > This is a theorem.
 It contains an `align` block.
-All math environments supported by MathJaX should work with LaTeX
+All math environments supported by MathJaX should work with LaTeX - a full list is available on the MathJaX homepage.
 >
 > Maxwell's equations, differential form.
 > \begin{align}